Fixed: Local Security Authority Protection Off – Your Device May Be Vulnerable

 While the effectiveness of the process is proven, there are times when a user finds the feature toggled off on the system.
 Sometimes, it is manually turned off because of the heavy nature of the process, while other times, it is toggled off after Windows or system updates.

-Turning on LSA that is manually turned off is easy, provided you know how to do it.
+Turning on manually turned off LSA is easy, provided you know how to do it.
 On the other hand, if the process is closed by the system and it is done after every update, you may require serious actions to fix the error.

 Without this process, your PC may be vulnerable to interception and data theft.
 Hence, it is important to keep it ON.